Sony Reader Reviews

 Sony was the first company to release a dedicated E Ink ebook reader, the Sony Librie, back in 2004.
 Since then Sony has continued to remain one of the top brands of ebook readers in the world.

-With the release of the new Reader Wi-Fi PRS-T1, Sony aims to recover lost ground to the Kindle and Nook ebook readers.
-They even discontinued their much-liked earlier generation Sony Pocket, Touch, and Daily Editions to focus solely on the new PRS-T1.
+Sony aims to recover lost ground to the Kindle and Nook by offering ebook readers with more advanced features.
+However, they've discontinued their much-liked earlier generation Readers with premium aluminum frames to focus entirely on less expensive ereaders.

 Sony PRS-T1 Reader Wi-Fi